-Here’s everything else you need to know about the Icelandic Sheepdog:
+Here’s everything else you need to know about the Icelandic Sheepdog.

 These affectionate dogs like to be at the heart of family life, and make very loyal companions.
 They’re good with children, and since they reach just 18 inches at the shoulder, they’re small enough to not pose a hazard around young children.

-They were bred by Iceland’s early settlers to safeguard livestock and bring sheep down from the mountains in fall.
+They were bred by Iceland’s early settlers to safeguard livestock and bring sheep down from the mountains in the fall.
 Unusually for herding dogs, they work independently and by instinct, rather than following a master.
 This requires them to be hard-working, highly alert, intelligent, hardy, and agile dogs — qualities they retain to this day.

-Those beautiful coats are made up of two layers: a long outer coat and a thick undercoat.
+Those beautiful coats are made up of two layers — a long outer coat and a thick undercoat.
 They shed year-round, and even more so in their twice-yearly shedding season.
 They should be brushed once a week to keep the coat looking its best and keep hairs from collecting around the house.

-They’ll need at least one good walk every day as well as playtime, and they’ll happily accompany you on a long hike.
+These high-energy dogs need at least one good walk every day as well as playtime, and they’ll happily accompany you on a long hike.
 As long as they’ve had enough exercise, they’re relatively tranquil in the house.

-8. Icelandic Sheepdogs tend to be easy to train.
+8. Icelandic Sheepdogs Tend to Be Easy to Train

-These working dogs are very intelligent, friendly, and eager to please, which makes puppy classes and obedience training fun for dog and owner alike.
+These dogs are very intelligent, friendly, and eager to please, which makes puppy classes and obedience training fun for dog and owner alike.
 Positive reinforcement works best — they don’t respond well to harsh training methods.

-10. Birds and Icelandic Sheepdogs don’t mix well.
+10. Birds and Icelandic Sheepdogs Don’t Mix Well

 In the breed’s early days, they were used to keep sheep safe from birds of prey.
 Today, Icelandic Sheepdogs are still known to watch the sky and bark at birds, or anything else that moves fast and might be seen as a predator.